 Pink diamonds are exceedingly rare.
 Historically, they have been found in Brazil’s alluvial workings and in Indian and African mines.
 Since the late 1980s, the Argyle mine in Australia has been the most important source of pink diamonds, but even here they are quite rare.
 According to Rio Tinto Ltd., the owner of the mine, “more than 800 million carats of rough diamonds have been produced from the Argyle Diamond Mine.
 Total carats of pink rough: less than 1% of total production.”
 Not surprisingly, pink diamonds are extremely expensive.

 Since the color of pink diamonds is so prized, it is rare to see them set in a yellow gold engagement ring setting.
-A pink diamond is the star, and the band is used to highlight its color.
+A pink diamond is the star, and the white metal band is used to highlight its color.

 Metals for blue diamonds